detroit-labs/katalon-mobile-util/README.md

 Katalon Studio also provides a way to write to the Log Viewer tab using [`KeywordLogger`](http://www.sanspantalones.com/2018/02/14/output-status-messages-and-test-information-by-writing-to-the-log-file-viewer-in-katalon-studio/).
 However, the logged statements are mixed in with the test results in this case.

-`katalonsupport` provides a cleaner way to log your own events to a file of your choosing.
+**katalon-mobile-util** provides a cleaner way to log your own events to a file of your choosing.

 #### Log Levels